 For a shared hosting provider, the features they offer and the speed we got is great.
 Their support is always available and ready to help, they also have an extensive knowledgebase and a community.
 So with all of that and cPanel’s ease of use, FastComet is great for beginners.
 They also don’t have any advanced features like a staging area.

 We’ll write a detailed FastComet review, so subscribe to our notifications and stay tuned.

-- ScaleRight Plan – $8.95 per month and a $19.95 setup fee.
+- FastCloud Plus Plan – $14.95 per month.
 Main stats: unlimited visitors per month, unlimited WP installs, and 25 GB storage.

-- SpeedUp Plan – $12.95 per month and a $19.95 setup fee.
+- FastCloud Extra Plan – $19.95 per month.
 Main stats: unlimited visitors per month, unlimited WP installs, and 35 GB storage.

-Our recommendation is to go for a yearly billing cycle to avoid the setup fee.
+You can go with a longer billing cycle for an extra discount.
 And use the money-back guarantee in case you’re not satisfied.

 Annual billing cycles have an automatically-applied discount.
 If you plan on using a monthly billing cycle, use a coupon from below.